 - NMFS requires an assessment of potential impacts to resources under its jurisdiction;

-The proposed action is for BOEM and NMFS to continue the issuance of permits and/or authorizations under their respective authorities for G&G activities in the U.S. portion of the GOM.
+The proposed action is for BOEM to continue the issuance of permits and/or authorizations under its authority for G&G activities in the U.S. portion of the GOM.
 The proposed action specifically includes the following:

 - continuance of BOEM’s permitting process and mandates for G&G operations in the GOM subject to regulatory authority as described in 30 CFR 551, 580 and 585, Subsection 8(k) of OCSLA and Subsection 8(p) of OCSLA, as set forth in Section 388(a) of the Energy Policy Act of 2005;

-- continuance of G&G activities conducted under a lease as described in 30 CFR 550; and
+- continuance of G&G activities conducted under a lease as described in 30 CFR 550.

 BOEM manages the exploration and development of the Nation’s offshore resources in Federal waters.
 BOEM’s statutory responsibility for issuing G&G permits in Federal waters is defined in the Section 11 of OCSLA and supporting regulations.
 BOEM needs this information to fulfill its statutory responsibilities to ensure safe operations, to support environmental impact analyses, to protect benthic resources, to meet listed species consultation requirements, to ensure fair market value for leases, to make royalty relief determinations, to conserve oil and gas resources, and to perform other statutory responsibilities.
 BOEM’s regulations at 30 CFR 550, 551, 580, 585, Subsection 8(k) and Subsection 8(p) of OCSLA, and in Section 388 (a) of the Energy Policy Act of 2005, in part, state that G&G activities may not: